 Join SSP for an hour of fellowship with youth from all over the country!
 See old friends, and meet new ones, in a safe and affirming environment centered on faith, fun, and serving others through advocacy.

-This is the first in a series of free monthly gatherings, led by SSP’s new Youth Advisory Council.
-We will be holding the first ZZP with SSP on Thursday, October 29th from 3:30 to 4:30pm Pacific Time.
+This is the second in a series of free monthly gatherings, led by SSP’s new Youth Advisory Council.
+We will be holding the next ZZP with SSP on Monday, November 30th from 3:30 to 4:30pm Pacific Time.
 All youth, parents, and youth leaders are invited.

 We’ll send a seasonal SSP sticker to each person who attends!
 We’ll also raffle off a $20 coupon to SSP’s online store for one lucky participant at each gathering.
-There will be special incentives for youth who participate in three monthly gatherings this school year, as well as all six, so be sure to join starting in October.
+There will be special incentives for youth who participate in three monthly gatherings this school year, as well as all six, so be sure to join!

 SSP Staff Alumni Private Facebook Group: